Recipe courtesy of Hollyhock, from the cookbook Hollyhock Garden to Table.

 Thinly sliced, these beauties make a regular appearance in Moroccan and Mediterranean cuisine.
 Now they are more commonly found in seafood dishes such as Clams or Mussels with Saffron in Preserved Lemon or in Preserved Lemon and Feta Dressing.

-If your want to spice these up, add a couple bay leaves, a tablespoon of peppercorns and chili flakes or coriander seeds, to mention a few.
+If your want to spice these up, my daughter, Diana and I add a couple bay leaves, a tablespoon of peppercorns and chili flakes or coriander seeds, to mention a few.

 6 organic lemons